Professional Development

 - Cover Letter addressing why you are interested in the Congressional Internship Program and how this internship program will align with your academic and professional goals.
 Your cover letter should address policy areas of interest.

-Step Two: If selected, you will complete an interview with the CIP Selection Committee (comprised of staff and faculty from the Baker School and Center for Career Development and Academic Exploration)
+If selected, you will complete an interview with the WIP Selection Committee (comprised of staff and faculty from the Baker School and Center for Career Development and Academic Exploration).

-Interviews are scheduled to take place the week of November 18, 2024.
+Interviews are scheduled to take place in early November.

-Step Three: Students who are selected for the Congressional Internship Program are required to attend professional development training late in the fall 2024 semester.
-This session will provide information regarding the next steps in the program, including refining resume and internship application materials, explaining how to apply for internships and more.
+Students selected for the Washington Internship Program are required to attend professional development trainings in late Fall 2025 and Spring 2026.
+This session will provide information on the next steps in the program, including refining resume and internship application materials, how to apply for internships, and additional details.